-- Organize learners into pairs.
+- 1. Organize learners into pairs.
 Cut up and distribute a set of the Parking Vocabulary/Picture Cards on pages 17 and 18 to each pair.
 Go over each picture with the class by saying the word and having learners repeat.
-Quiz the class by holding up a card and asking for the correct vocabulary word. - 2.
+Quiz the class by holding up a card and asking for the correct vocabulary word.
+Inform learners that stall/spot mean the same thing. - 2.
 Go over each of the word cards.
 If possible, display the words on a screen so that learners become familiar with reading the descriptions as well as hearing them.
 Have learners match the descriptions with the pictures.
 Continue until all the word and picture cards are matched.
 Have learners repeat the words while holding up the corresponding picture.
 Continue to quiz the class as needed. - 3.
 Working with a partner, have learners shuffle all of their cards and then try to match the picture with its corresponding word(s).
 Learners can check their answers with another pair of learners before debriefing as a class. - 4.
 To reinforce learning, ask learners to place all of the picture cards face down.
 With their partner, have them take turns drawing a card and saying what it is.